 The sustentation of black bears in nature is essential for human beings.
 Black bears are necessary for ecosystems due to their impact on the population of insects and fruits.

 Black bears will defecate the seeds of plants they consume to fertilize the forest floor.
 The new plants can provide natural security against floods, erosion, and thunderstorms.

-The black bears are not presently a sustentation concern species, listed as least concern by the IUCN.
-The populations of black bears in Florida and Louisiana are now growing.
-The territories in Western Texas have been recolonizing bears, after almost total annihilation.
-This has lead to an increase in their numbers.
+Black bears are listed as least concern by the IUCN.
+Populations of black bears in Florida and Louisiana are now growing.
+The territories in Western Texas have been recolonizing bears after almost total annihilation, which has led to an increase in their numbers.

-Regions having a great human population may become a cause of conflict to the bear.
-As the bears get drawn towards the food of humans, the bears will inevitably get closer to humans.
+Regions having a large human population may become a cause of conflict to the bear.
+As the bears get drawn towards the food of humans, bears will inevitably get closer to humans.